E2nuu/itunu-automation-portfolio/README.md

 # 🚀 Itunu’s Automation Portfolio

 Welcome!
-This is my personal collection of **automation projects** — built to help businesses, freelancers, and developers simplify work with smart workflows and code.
+This is my personal collection of **automation projects**; built to help businesses, freelancers, and developers simplify work with smart workflows and code.

 ---